 Make It BIG

 LuBan is generative design software that helps designers and makers in rapid production of their creations.
 LuBan automatically generates 3D models in various forms, such as lithophane, stack, hash, plate, relief, module, and wireframe.
 The generated model can be fabricated by 3D printing, laser cutting, and CNC milling.

 LuBan is actively developed by a highly focused software team, led by Lujie Chen in Singapore and Larry Sass in USA.

-Turn any 2D photo into a 3D printed photo with a frame.
+Turn any 2D photo into a 3D printed photo.